yoshidayasutaka/mcp/src/bedrock-kb-retrieval-mcp-server/README.md

 3. Reranking is only available in specific regions.
 Please refer to the official [documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/rerank-supported.html) for an up to date list of supported regions.
 4. Enable model access for the available reranking models in the specified region.

+### Controlling Reranking

+Reranking can be globally enabled or disabled using the `BEDROCK_KB_RERANKING_ENABLED` environment variable:

+- Set to `false` (default): Disables reranking for all queries unless explicitly enabled
+- Set to `true`: Enables reranking for all queries unless explicitly disabled

+The environment variable accepts various formats:

+- For enabling: 'true', '1', 'yes', or 'on' (case-insensitive)
+- For disabling: any other value or not set (default behavior)

+This setting provides a global default, while individual API calls can still override it by explicitly setting the `reranking` parameter.

 For detailed instructions on setting up knowledge bases, see:

 - [Create a knowledge base](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-create.html)